 Who Must Register

-Types of facilities that must register include, but may not be limited to, the following:
+Types of facilities that must be registered by the owner include, but may not be limited to, the following:

 - An outpatient clinic where a PT or OT operates a private practice.